sfrancesny/House-Of-Renaissance/README.md

 ## Usage
-Stay up-to-date with the largest-grossing tour for any black artist, EVER.
+Stay up-to-date with the largest-grossing tour of any black artist, EVER.

  ## Screenshots